danielabar/meblog/src/markdown/fix-gem-install-errors-m3-mac-ruby-278.md

 Starting a new role always comes with exciting challenges, and one of my first tasks in a recent new role was setting up a 10-year-old legacy Rails project on an M3 MacBook.
 The project was running Rails 6.1 and Ruby 2.7.8, with several older versions of gems that errored on `bundle install`.
 In this post I'll share what caused the errors, and the steps to resolve them, so you can save time and headaches when faced with similar issues.

 <aside class="markdown-aside">
 While <a class="markdown-link" href="https://endoflife.date/ruby">Ruby 2.7.x is no longer officially supported</a>, it's still common to work with legacy systems that require older versions during maintenance or upgrades.
-I'm in the process of upgrading all the things but the first step is still to get the older version working and tests running.
+I'm in the process of upgrading all the things but the first step is to get the older version working and tests running.
 </aside>

 ##  Nokogiri